zendesk/sbt-pillar-plugin/README.md

 ## License

-The license is Apache 2.0, see LICENSE.txt.
+The license is MIT (https://opensource.org/licenses/MIT), have at it!